Combination feeding: Breast and bottle feeding

 6 minutes

-What is combination feeding?
+What is combi feeding?

-Also known as mixed, combi or partial feeding, combination feeding is when a bottle of expressed breast milk or formula is used to feed a baby alongside direct breastfeeding.
-Let's run through some of the various approaches to combination feeding:
+Typically, combi feeding is when a bottle of expressed breast milk or formula is used to feed a baby alongside direct breastfeeding.

 • Breastfeeding and expressing: Allows partners and family members to be involved in feeding, and expressing reduces the risk of breast engorgement and mastitis.